-While readership of B2B tech press releases has fallen precipitously, the releases still produce results, but sometimes in different ways than in the past, says Frank Strong, founder of Sword and the Script Media LLC.
+While readership of B2B tech press releases has fallen precipitously, the releases still produce results, but sometimes in different ways than in the past.

 A copy of the news release on the company’s website can produce organic web traffic from searches containing keywords in the release.
 It’s important to optimize those keywords.
 However, that traffic is hard to track.
 The best method is to add unique UTM codes to internal links in the news release to the landing page.